Measuring call center metrics is a delicate balancing act.

 1. First Call Resolution

-Nothing makes more of an impact with customers than FCR.
+Nothing makes more of an impact on customers than FCR.
 Research shows that for every 1% improvement in FCR, you get a 1% increase in customer satisfaction.

 2. Service Level/Response Time